Universality in the velocity jump in the crack propagation observed for food-wrapping films for daily use: Discussion

-\textit{Discussion --- } We find the crack propagating velocity is given as a function of $\Delta L=\varepsilon L$, i.e., the amount of the absolute stretch $\Delta L$, regardless of the sample height $L$.
+We find the crack propagating velocity is given as a function of $\Delta L=\varepsilon L$, i.e., the amount of the absolute stretch $\Delta L$, regardless of the sample height $L$.
 We interpret this unexpected result as follows.
-There is a characteristic microscopic length scale $\simeq l^{\ast}$ near the crack and practically only the region near the crack tip characterized by $l^{\ast}$ is stretched.
-In other words, the strain near the crack tip is not governed by $\Delta L/L$ but by $\varepsilon^{\ast}=\Delta L/l^{\ast}$ and the velocity is a function of this effective strain $\varepsilon^{\ast}$.
-One possible candidate for the scale $l^{\ast}$ may be defined by the characteristic time scale for the glass transition $t_{0}$ ($\simeq$ tens of milliseconds) we obtain from the rheology experiment and the velocity just before the jump $V_{B}\simeq200$ mm/s: $l^{\ast}=V_{B} t_{0}\simeq$ a few mm.
-In this respect, the experiment with smaller $L$ with $L<l^{\ast}$ is interesting, although technically challenging.
+There is a characteristic microscopic length scale $\simeq l^{\ast } $ near the crack and practically only the region near the crack tip characterized by $l^{\ast }$ is stretched.
+In other words, the strain near the crack tip is not governed by $\Delta L/L$ but by $\varepsilon ^{\ast }=\Delta L/l^{\ast }$ and the velocity is a function of this effective strain $\varepsilon ^{\ast }$.
+One possible candidate for the scale $l^{\ast }$ may be defined by the velocity just before the jump $V_{B}\simeq 200$ mm/s and the characteristic time scale for the glass transition $t_{0}$ ($ \simeq $ tens of milliseconds) that we obtain from the rheology experiment: $ l^{\ast }=V_{B}t_{0}\simeq $ a few mm.
+In this respect, the experiment with smaller $L$ with $L<l^{\ast }$ is interesting, although technically challenging.

-The crack propagation velocity has been frequently plotted as a function of the fracture energy $G$ \cite{GreenwoodJohnsonRate,Persson2005PRE,Langer1989PRA,Bouch2011}, which scales as $\varepsilon^{2}L$ for liner elastic materials.
-This is the case in most of previous studies on the velocity jump (e.g., Ref\cite{morishita2019universal}).
+The crack propagation velocity has been frequently plotted as a function of the fracture energy $G$ \cite {GreenwoodJohnsonRate,Persson2005PRE,Langer1989PRA,Bouch2011}, which scales as $\varepsilon^{2}L$ for liner elastic materials.
+This is the case in most of previous studies on the velocity jump (e.g., Ref\cite {morishita2019universal}).
 However, we confirmed that, if we re-scale the horizontal axis not to $\varepsilon L$ but to $G\sim\varepsilon^{2}L$ in Fig.~\ref{Fig3} (c) and (d), the collapse to a master curve is not observed anymore (they become scattered as in Fig.~\ref{Fig3} (b)).
 Note that, in the present case, the critical strain at the jump is relatively small, up to which $G$ can be obtained with a reasonable precision under the assumption of a linear stress-strain curve (see Appendix).